This

 "Canaan" ("humbled", "humiliated") one wonders if the son of Ham was originally named

-the name being changed to "Canaan"
+the name being changed to the stigmatic "Canaan"

-as a result of Noah's prophetic imprecation.
+as a result of the prophetic imprecation.
 (Genesis 9:24-27)

 According to the KJV, one of the twelve was "Simon the